Stormzy launches initiative with Adidas to improve diversity in football

 It says though the sport may appear diverse on the field, with 39% of Premier League players identifying as black or mixed black heritage, it is a different story off the pitch.

-The 10 brands involved in #Merky FC initiative will each provide work placements from operations and community to creative and marketing within their businesses in a bid to change the game.
+The partners involved in #Merky FC initiative will each provide work placements from operations and community to creative and marketing within their businesses in a bid to change the game.

 The programme will be available to young people of black heritage aged 18 to 24.